Battle of the Samichon River: Casualties

 During the final month of the war, heavy fighting had occurred across the central and eastern fronts, yet in the Commonwealth sector itself, the only PVA attacks had been made against 2 RAR holding the Hook on the nights of 24–25 and 25–26 July.
 The action was part of a larger attack against the 1st Marine Division, with only diversionary assaults mounted against the Australians.
 1st Commonwealth Division intelligence staff believed that the PVA had been attempting to make a breakthrough to the Imjin River along the divisional boundary to turn the 1st Marine Division's flank, yet with well-coordinated indirect fire from the divisional artillery and support from the British tanks, 2 RAR had been able to successfully thwart both assaults.
-Meanwhile, the Marines had endured the brunt of a division-sized attack, repelling the PVA onslaught for the loss of 43 killed and 316 wounded over the two nights; total Marine casualties for July included 181 killed and 1,430 wounded.
-Indeed, with the Chinese determined to gain local territorial advantage prior to signing the ceasefire, the UN Command had suffered 65,000 casualties during the final three months of the war, while the PVA lost at least 135,000.
+Meanwhile, the marines had endured the brunt of a division-sized attack, repelling the PVA onslaught for the loss of 43 killed and 316 wounded over the two nights; total marine casualties for July included 181 killed and 1,430 wounded.
+With the Chinese determined to gain local territorial advantage prior to signing the ceasefire, the UN command had suffered 65,000 casualties during the final three months of the war, while the PVA lost at least 135,000.